 I tucked into a rather naughty Afternoon Tea for my birthday as a treat a few weeks ago.
 Being fully aware that I would break with the Keto lifestyle for the weekend in advance helped somewhat with the feelings of guilt.
 Jumping back was very easy on the Monday and I am glad I did afford myself the break.

 Oddly enough though, it did make me realise that I do not miss cake.
 Don’t get me wrong, the Afternoon Tea was absolutely amazing, but I realised I miss the texture more than the taste.
 My normal go-to dessert treat is strawberries and cream, but there is something about a cake/ rock cake/ biscuit texture that I miss.
-With this in mind, I went on the hunt for a recipe that would satisfy my cravings and found one easily in the Coulter’s Nutrition UK (keto support and recipes) group.
-Managed by Steph, the group is awash with lots of Keto information, tips and most importantly recipes!
+With this in mind, I went on the hunt for a recipe that would satisfy my cravings and found one easily in a Keto Facebook group.

 I have tweaked the recipe somewhat as I used ground almonds as opposed to almond flour, which you can pick up in Home Bargains, Aldi etc. It’s very easy to simply place ground almonds into a food processor to blitz them up finer, but I just go with the flow.
 I’m not the hugest fan of the taste of ground almonds in place of normal flour – they can come across as more stodgy.
 However with my second attempt at the blueberry keto cake, I used less!
 As for the sweetener, I used Natvia which I purchased in Tesco.